salesforcecli/plugin-devops-center/README.md

   --verbose                                       Show verbose output of the deploy result.

 GLOBAL FLAGS
-  --json  Format output as json
+  --json  Format output as json.

 DESCRIPTION
 Before you run this command, changes in the branch must be merged in the source control repository.